What's New in v0.7

 - Herald Memories stores local, source-backed relationship context for people, companies, threads, open loops, Obsidian-friendly Markdown sync, and daily briefing diffs.

-- Compose Radar shows bounded memory nudges in reply drafts when there is high-confidence evidence, while leaving drafts unchanged until the user chooses an action.
+4 Memoriesworkspace lets testers search, filter, and inspect memory tracks, dossiers, source evidence, review states, and Obsidian targets without mutating mail or calendar data. - Compose Radar shows bounded memory nudges in reply drafts when there is high-confidence evidence, while leaving drafts unchanged until the user chooses an action.

 - The chat panel now uses the Gollem-backed UI chat agent path with read-only email and memory tools plus typed Timeline, summary, people, and Compose review intents.